8bitgentleman/8bitgentleman.github.io/content/Grieving together.md

   - writing
   - grief
   - COVID19
+  - Person/DelDel
 ---

- One of the most challenging parts of grief is the [[loneliness]].
+ One of the most challenging parts of grief is the #loneliness.
 Grieving takes a *long* time.
 There's no way to know what that will look like for you until you find out.

  I lost my grandmother in the before times of 2020; before the world stopped.
 In many ways 2020 being like it was made dealing with my grief a little easier.